Grammarian/SlackChannelTellTale/README.md

 This app can be run locally, via ngrok.
 But, more normally, it would be hosted somewhere: heroku, zeit, aws, GCE.

+It uses Redis to store a small amount of state between runs.
+The redis instance is currently accessed through `REDIS_URL` environment variable.

-It's pure python without outside dependencies, so it's easy to host wherever you want.
+Apart from the redis dependency, the app is pure python, so it should be easy to host wherever you want.